wp-plugins/array-partition/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires at least: 1.2
-Tested up to: 3.4
+Tested up to: 3.5
-Stable tag: 1.1.3
+Stable tag: 1.1.4
-Version: 1.1.3
+Version: 1.1.4

-Adds function c2c_array_partition() to split an array into N number of evenly distributed partitions (useful for splitting a list into columns).
+Adds function c2c_array_partition() to split an array into N number of evenly distributed partitions (i.e. split a list into N columns)

 == Description ==

-Adds function `c2c_array_partition()` to split an array into N number of evenly distributed partitions (useful for splitting a list into columns).

-This plugin provides a PHP function to split an array into any number of sub-arrays, suitable for creating evenly distributed (vertically filled) "columns".
+This plugin provides the PHP function `c2c_array_partition()` to split an array into any number of sub-arrays, suitable for creating evenly distributed (vertically filled) "columns".
 Also known as "chunking" or "partitioning".

 For example: